Our Team

 Dr. Nicole Bedford (she/her)

-Dr. Bedford is an Assistant Professor in the Department of Zoology & Physiology at the University of Wyoming in Laramie.
-She received her B.Sc. in Marine Biology from the University of British Columbia and her Ph.D. in Organismic and Evolutionary Biology from Harvard University.
-Nicole was a Gordon Family Postdoctoral Fellow in the Department of Neurobiology at Harvard Medical School.
-She is broadly interested in the genes and circuits that shape behavioral diversity.
+Dr. Nicole Bedford is an Assistant Professor in the Department of Zoology and Physiology at the University of Wyoming.
+She earned her B.Sc. in Marine Biology from the University of British Columbia and her Ph.D. in Organismic and Evolutionary Biology from Harvard University.
+As a Gordon Family Postdoctoral Fellow at Harvard Medical School, she studied neural circuits for context dependent behavior in the Department of Neurobiology.
+Her research explores the genetic and neural basis of behavioral diversity.

 Rachel Fanelli (she/her)